Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Rhode Island Court of Trials records

-May 11, 1668 John Porter finally appeared at the General Court of Trials in Newport, pled not guilty and asked for a jury
+May 11, 1668: John Porter finally appeared at the General Court of Trials in Newport, where he pled not guilty.
+His jury

-trial.
-He was declared not guilty of cohabitation with Horrud Long.
-A man of more modest means or without Porter’s stellar
+declared him not guilty of cohabitation with Horrud Long.
+A man of more modest means or without Porter’s stellar record of

 Herodias did not appear; Porter claimed she was ill, and the court generously delayed her case until October.
 She may well